EmbeddedSystemClass/Transmitter/README.md

 * I/O expander (PCA9557PW) and rotary DIP switch (A6R/A6RV) for easier transmitter frequency set.
 * Support both USB and battery power supply

-The photo of the core board is shown below as references.
+The photo of the transmitter board is shown below as references.

 ![](./Images/Transmitter_Front_Shrinked.jpg)